 On July 17, 2023, the CFTC filed a motion for summary judgment against defendant DaCorta (Doc.
 749), and on the same day, DaCorta filed a motion for summary judgment against the CFTC (Doc.
 750).
-Briefing is ongoing, after which the Court will decide the relevant issues.
+The briefing is now complete, and the motions are pending before the Court.
 Mediation between the CFTC and defendant DaCorta was unsuccessful.
 Because DaCorta's assets are frozen, the Receiver has served a subpoena on the attorney representing DaCorta in the enforcement action to determine the source of the funds being used to pay his legal expenses.
+See infra § II.A.